Zhuinden/simple-stack/README.md

 The Backstack stores the screen keys.
 It also allows navigation between the keys (works as a router), and enables handling this change in navigation state using the StateChanger.

-The library also provides two different ways to simplify integrating the Backstack into the Activity lifecycle (survive config changes / process death, among other things):
+The library also provides a way to simplify integrating the Backstack into the Activity lifecycle (survive config changes / process death, among other things):

 - The Navigator, which uses the BackstackHost retained fragment (API 11+) to automatically receive the lifecycle callbacks, and survive configuration change.

-- The BackstackDelegate, which works via manual Activity lifecycle callbacks.

 But the Backstack can also be used directly.